top of page

 12. Summit Lake

-This hike has amazing views of Mount Rainier (and is dog-friendly!), stunning clear, blue lakes, wildflowers nestled perfectly in the forest, free dispersed camping, the list goes on.
+This hike has amazing views of Mount Rainier (and is dog-friendly!), stunning, clear, blue lakes, wildflowers nestled perfectly in the forest, free dispersed camping, the list goes on.
 Overall a lot of really neat places to capture a beautiful shot here.
-You can also easily obtain an overnight permit to backcountry camp here, we saw a good amount of tents pitched along the route.
+You can also easily obtain an overnight permit to backcountry camp here, we saw a good number of tents pitched along the route.
 The road can be a little rough to access, but it's so worth it for how beautiful it is!
-I didn't have my camera, so these were just captured on my iphone.
-The hike was really easy compared to most hikes i've done, so it's a great place to try backpacking or to carry your SUP.
+I didn't have my camera, so these were just captured on my iPhone.
+The hike was really easy compared to most hikes I've done, so it's a great place to try backpacking or to carry your SUP.

 13. Thunder Knob Trail + Ross Dam Trail